 The course grade will be calculated as follows:

 You are expected to attend your assigned lab period every week and to finish the lab assignment in the alloted time.
-You must finish the assignment before the end of the alloted 3 hours, or you will lose up to 50% of your lab grade.
+You must finish the assignment before the end of the alloted time, or you will lose up to 50% of your lab grade.
 You can, of course, start early on an assignment.
 All negotiations concerning lab absences due to plant trips or sickness are to be conducted with your lab instructor.
 For plant trips you must notify your instructor in advance.

 Lab work will be in groups of 2 or 3.
 All members are expected to become proficient with all aspects of the lab.
 Where each has prepared design work or code assigned as homework, the group design will involve negotiation.
 The members of a group may be graded differentially if it becomes obvious that one person is doing the bulk of the work.

 Each student in this course is expected to abide by the Cornell

 Any work submitted by a student in this course for academic credit will be the student's own work.
 For this course, collaboration is allowed between partners in a group.
 Students agree that by taking this course all required papers may be subject to submission for textual similarity review to Turnitin.com for the detection of plagiarism.
 All submitted papers will be included as source documents in the Turnitin.com reference database solely for the purpose of detecting plagiarism of such papers.
 Use of Turnitin.com service is subject to the Usage Policy posted on the Turnitin.com site.